In this post I’m going to share 15 tips for conducting an amazing remote interview.

 14. Make a decision

-It’s good to write up your notes as near to the end of the interview as possible and file these against the candidate’s application if you can.
+It’s good to write up your notes as near to the end of the interview as possible and file these against the candidate’s application in the HR system.

-The quicker you can do this, the fresher the candidate is in people’s memories.
+The sooner you can do this after the interview, the fresher the candidate is in people’s memories.
 Give people time to reflect but aim to have the discussion within half a day of the interview.

-If yes, you want to offer them before they go elsewhere.
-If no, it’s just common decency to let them know.
+If your decision is to hire the candidate, then you want to get that offer to them before they choose someone else.
+If you will not be hiring them, then it’s just common decency to let them know in a timely fashion.

 15. Improve the remote interview process

-Work out whether the interview went well.
-Reflect, ask attendees, ask candidates, study which bits went well, and which bits didn’t.
+Reflect, ask for feedback from attendees and candidates, study which bits went well, and which bits didn’t.
 Learn and improve and keep getting better.